stevensio123/TikTokCourse6_end_project_lab_AdvancedGoogle/README.md

 # Course 6 End-of-course project: Classifying videos using machine learning

-In this activity, I will practice using machine learning techniques to predict a binary outcome variable.
+In this project, I will practice using machine learning algorithms including XGBoost and Random Forest to predict whether a TikTok video presents a "claim" or an "opinion".

-The purpose of this model is to increase response time and system efficiency by automating the initial stages of the claims process.
+The purpose of this model is to increase response time and system efficiency by automating the initial stages of the process of identifying claims.

-The goal of this model is to predict whether a TikTok video presents a "claim" or an "opinion".

 ### Data dictionary